quanru/obsidian-example-lifeos/0. PeriodicNotes/Templates/Weekly.md

 > Arrange weekly tasks

-%%Arrange tasks from the "First Things Dimension" and the "Role Dimension" respectively%%
+%%Arrange tasks from the "Priority First Dimension" and the "Role Dimension" respectively%%

 # Task
-## First Things Dimension
+## Priority First Dimension
 %%A list of projects experienced during this week, extracted from this week's diary, with automatic statistics on the percentage of time spent on projects%%
 ```PeriodicPARA
 ProjectListByTime